thirdtank/brut/brutrb.com/dev-environment.md

 These are the commands you will use to manage the *foundational core*, which is the Docker containers and their contents.

-A few brief terminoloy notes if you aren't familiar with Docker:
+A few brief terminology notes if you aren't familiar with Docker:

 * A Docker *container* is akin to a virtual machine.
 On Linux this isn't strictly true, but conceptually, you can think of this like a virtual computer.
 * A Docker *image* is what you use to start a container.
 This is akin to a disk image you might use to